acampove/rx_run3/README.md

 fun()
 ```

-## JSON dumper and loader
+## JSON/YAML dumper and loader

-The following lines will dump data (dictionaries, lists, etc) to a JSON file and load it back:
+The following lines will dump data (dictionaries, lists, etc) to a JSON/YAML file and load it back:

 ```python
 import dmu.generic.utilities as gut